slidoapp/prompterator/README.md

 ### Using input data in prompts

 The user/system prompt textboxes support [Jinja](https://jinja.palletsprojects.com/) templates.
+Don't worry if you're new to Jinja -- Prompterator can show you a real-time "compiled" preview of your prompts to help you write the templates.

 Given a column named `text` in your uploaded CSV data, you can include values from this column by writing the simple `{{text}}` template in your prompt.